Anushree2702/DSA-Java/Strings/README.md

 Feel free to expand these notes based on your interview focus and your own understanding.
 Good luck!

-In Java, the == operator is used for comparison, but its behavior varies depending on the type of operands it is comparing.
+In Java,<h1> the == operator</h1> is used for comparison, but its behavior varies depending on the type of operands it is comparing.
 Here’s a detailed explanation of how == works with different data types:

 1. Primitive Types
 For primitive data types (such as int, float, char, etc.), the == operator compares the actual values directly.